mikomel/raven-datasets/README.md

 # I-RAVEN Dataset extended with the Mesh structure
-This repository is a fork of implementation of
+This repository is a fork of a implementation of

 [Stratified Rule-Aware Network for Abstract Visual Reasoning](https://arxiv.org/abs/2002.06838)
 Sheng Hu\*, Yuqing Ma\*, Xianglong Liu†, Yanlu Wei, Shihao Bai
 *Proceedings of the AAAI Conference on Artificial Intelligence (AAAI)*, 2021
 (\* equal contribution, † corresponding author)

-The code for the generation of I-RAVEN Dataset has been modified with the additional strucure called Mesh.
-The structure is created from the sets of lines that follow implemented rules on two attributes - Position and Number.
+The code for the generation of the I-RAVEN Dataset has been modified with the additional structure called Mesh.
+The structure is created from the set of lines that follow rules on two attributes - Position and Number.

 ## Dataset Generation
 Code to generate the dataset resides in the ```I-RAVEN``` folder.
 The dependencies are consistent with [the original RAVEN](https://github.com/WellyZhang/RAVEN).